• Skip to primary navigation

 4. Finish the soup.
 Once you’ve reached your desired consistency, stir in 1 ¼ cups heavy cream and 1 ½ cup sour cream until smooth.
 Then, continue cooking for an additional 10 to 15 minutes on high heat before serving.

-This crock pot creamy ham and potato soup is such a warm and comforting dinner.
-I love to garnish this soup with some fresh chopped chives, green onions, or even a little shredded cheddar cheese!
+I love to garnish this soup with some fresh chopped chives, green onions, or a little shredded cheddar cheese.
+Serve as is, with a oat roll or some French bread for dipping.

-• If you can’t have dairy, you can make this soup dairy-free!
+• You can make this soup dairy-free.
 Just substitute two cans of unsweetened, full-fat coconut milk for the heavy cream and sour cream.
 I recommend tasting after simmering to see if the soup needs more salt or a cornstarch or flour slurry to thicken before serving.

 🥡 Storing & Reheating

-This creamy ham potato soup will keep in the fridge for 3 to 4 days when properly stored!
+Leftover soup will keep in the fridge for 3 to 4 days when properly stored.
 Transfer the soup to an airtight container and be sure to refrigerate as soon as the soup is cooled to room temperature.

-I don’t recommend freezing this potato soup!
+I don’t recommend freezing this potato soup.
 Once the soup has thawed, the texture of the potatoes and the dairy will likely separate and become grainy.
-However, if you’d like to try freezing the soup, you can transfer to an airtight container and freeze for no more than 1 month!

-This soup reheats great in a pot over low heat on the stove!
+Reheat in a pot over low heat on the stove.
 Make sure to stir often until the soup is thoroughly reheated.
 You can add a little extra chicken broth or milk if needed to thin out the soup.

 🥣 Other Excellent Soups